 Cross-listed with CLS 235.

-Study of literature by and about sexual minorities, including Gay, Lesbian, Bisexual, Transgendered and Queer identities, cultural contexts, and social movements.
+Study of literature by and about sexual minorities, including gay, lesbian, bisexual, transgender and queer identities, cultural contexts, and social movements.
+IIB, IC.
 CAS-B-LIT.

 WGS 243.
 Women's Health Care: Problems and Practices.
 (3)